phbraga/ss-som/README.md

 # SS-SOM

+A Semi-Supervised Self-Organizing Map for Clustering and Classification

+Sample code to the model proposed in https://ieeexplore.ieee.org/abstract/document/8489675

-The model Semi-Supervised Self-Organizing Map (SS-SOM), published in the World Conference on Computational Intelligence (WCCI), precisely at the International Joint Conference on Neural Networks (IJCNN) in 2018.
+It was presented in the World Conference on Computational Intelligence (WCCI), precisely at the International Joint Conference on Neural Networks (IJCNN), in 2018.
 It is a small part of the [Prototype Based Machine Learning (PBML)](https://github.com/hfbassani/pbml/) project.
-The SS-SOM is also available [there](https://github.com/hfbassani/pbml/blob/master/phmb4/Models).
+The SS-SOM is also available [here](https://github.com/hfbassani/pbml/blob/master/phmb4/Models).

 ### Requirements: